kaasmanxd/Packet-Squirrel-payload/README.md

 # Packet-Squirrel-payload
-Created by NanoCoder
+Created by NanoCoder.
-Works on all device with python
+Works on all device with python.